CVRF/cvrf.github.io/_posts/2015-06-02-getStarted.md

 The following dictionary is grouped by schema, but is not derivative documentation from the schema documents themselves.
 The information contained here is more descriptive and complete.

 Click [here](http://www.icasi.org/cvrf-v1-1-dictionary-of-elements/docs/CVRF-dictionary-1.1.pdf) to download a printable version of the CVRF v1.1 Dictionary.

+Read the [CVRF v1.1 Dictionary of Elements in ICASI's Website](http://www.icasi.org/cvrf-v1-1-dictionary-of-elements/) to learn the details about each CVRF element.